qplix-company/angular-tiptap-editor/README.md

 </angular-tiptap-editor>
 ```

 3. Implement the projected component however you like.
+This repo now ships a reusable overlay host at
-The repository contains a reference implementation for the `ComponentExampleNode` under
+`projects/external-tip-tap-extensions/generic-bubble-menu.component.ts` and a concrete implementation for
-`projects/external-tip-tap-extensions/component-example-bubble-menu.component.ts` that reuses Tippy.js to display contextual actions.
+`ComponentExampleNode` at `projects/external-tip-tap-extensions/component-example-bubble-menu.component.ts` that shows how to drive
+node-specific actions (like selecting a component) entirely from a projected bubble menu.

 This approach keeps the core editor lean while letting consumers opt-in to any amount of custom UI.